-I built this page as a notebook.Initially it was a private page where you can land only with a shared link and was not available in the index of the website.
+I built this page like a notebook.Initially it was a private page where you can land only with a shared link,not available in the index of the website.
 Than I thought why not open to public so everyone can benefit, here you go:

 You will find interesting information here in no particular order.

-We were discussing in watchuseek.com who invented the first GMT function.
+We were discussing in watchuseek.com about who invented the first GMT function Rolx or Glycine.
 I stand for Glycine as the inventor of the first 24h rotating bezel, not Rolex as it's claimed by its fans.
-And that's the problem with Rolex, the company is not sharing any information since the very beginning.
-Discreet approach to their products, years, serial numbers etc...
+Below patent dates will proove it.
+The problem with Rolex is that the company is not sharing any information and have a discreet approach to their products, years, serial numbers etc...
 Everything in the market is a result of their fans and collectors.
 So it becomes less reliable especially given that information evolves and discoveries surface.
 Rolex fans claim that the GMT bezel is invented by Rolex, here is the proof that it's not.
 There were already many efforts to find the optimum way to read a second time zone.
 Glycine also didn't come up with it suddenly and solely by themselves, everyone builds up knowledge on each other's and the final stage as we know now is Glycine's ice on the cake.
-Most companies focused on rotating discs with standard mean time on it, including Rolex as in its patent shown below.
+Most companies focused on rotating discs with standard mean time on it.
 It was Glycine who found the form we use now.

 An 'auxiliary' hand, that is how its inventor Robert Israel called it, was developed initially to show a second time zone on a 12 hour watch.
 There are no bezel or dial drawings in the patent nor enough information whether the second hour hand is moving on 24 hour bases.
 But it is the first time a second hour hand is implemented to move on the dial and can be set independently from the main hour hand, thanks to its own crown.